-Your lead capture form will usually be placed on a landing page – a page dedicated to convincing visitors to leave their contact information, by concisely explaining what you have to offer.
+Your lead capture form will usually be placed on a landing page – a page dedicated to explaining what your company has to offer and convincing visitors to submit their contact information.

 Don’t limit yourself to one landing page, though.
 You should ideally have multiple landing pages that speak to specific needs and desires of different buyer personas, at multiple stages of the sales funnel.
 Or, if you market to multiple business types, design a landing page for each type of business.

-The exact content each landing page holds will depend on the goals and needs of the stakeholders you’re targeting, and what stage of the buying journey they’re in, but these best practices apply no matter what your landing page holds.
+The exact content found on each landing page will greatly depend on the goals and needs of the people you’re targeting, as well as what stage of the buying journey they’re in.
+However, these best practices apply no matter what your landing page holds:

-Use a concise header to state your call-to-action.
-Your header should draw in buyers’ eyes and serve one or both of these purposes, in a single sentence or less:
+Use a concise header to state your call to action.
+The header should draw in buyers and serve one or both of these purposes, in a single sentence or less:

 - State one or more benefits of your product or service

-- An explanatory video can help you cover more details about your product/service without cluttering your page with text.
+- Images or a quick video can help you cover more details about your product/service without cluttering your page with text

-- Ideally, it should be placed next to the value proposition (the concise statement of your benefits), so it doesn’t overwhelm the visitor.
-The prospective lead should be able to digest the benefits of leaving their contact information.
+- A lead form is best placed next to the value proposition (the statement of your benefits).
+This helps them easily see the benefits of leaving their contact information.

-- List companies who use your products or services, especially if they’re recognizable to most
+- List companies that use your products or services

-- Ideally, the only button you should include on your landing page should be the one to complete the action.
+- The only button you should include on your landing page should be the one to complete the action.